-Purchase 1/2-inch galvanized steel plumbing pipe nipples from a hardware store that are about an inch longer than the width of the shelving along with a cap and a threaded wall-mount flange for each of them.
+Purchase 1/2-inch galvanized steel plumbing pipe nipples from a hardware store that are a little longer than the width of the shelving, along with a cap and a threaded wall-mount flange for each of them.
 Screw the cap onto one end of the nipple and a flange onto the other, paint each assembled unit and screw the flange to the wall.
 When they are installed level and properly spaced, these hangers can support any type of shelving, even a glass shelf, as long as you glue rubber padding to each one.

 A Wall-Hung Cabinet With Open Shelves

 Yet another shelving idea for the bathroom is to buy a shallow cabinet with open shelves to act as a storage rack for toiletries and other small items.
 This would typically go over the toilet or on the wall next to the vanity, but if you have a clawfoot tub or some other type of open bathtub, it can also act as your bath storage.
-If you can't find one you like and you have a table saw and other woodworking tools, it's a fairly easy DIY project to build one.
+If you can't find one you like and you have some woodworking tools, it's a fairly easy DIY project to build one.

 - Popular Mechanics: How to Build a French Cleat Shelf to Hold Virtually Anything